MefAldemisov/DE_assignment/README.md

 - [x] Think|Ask about instalation
 - [x] Add depemdence of the IVP on some interface...
 - [ ] Write report
+- [ ] Track errors due to the discontinuity
 - [ ] Write documentation to GUI